fimtestxyz/klz_vault/00-Inbox/YT - Why everyone HATES GPT-5 (and how to fix it).md

 https://www.youtube.com/watch?v=hohBB5VM37E

-Chat,  GPT5  is  the  worst  model  ever.
+GPT5  is  the  worst  model  ever.
 GPT5 is  horrible.
 OpenAI  just  pulled  the biggest  bait  and  switch  in  AI  history, and  I'm  done.
 I  wonder  if  OpenAI  is trying  to  speedrun  losing  users  this week.
 GPT5  is  the  biggest  piece  of garbage.
- >> I  hate  chat  GPT5.
+ I  hate  chat  GPT5.
- >> Okay,  so  I  know  this  is  my  fifth  time talking  about  GPT5  in  a  week,  and  I  know there  are  half  a  dozen  YouTubers  who have  already  made  this  kind  of  video,
+ Okay,  so  I  know  this  is  my  fifth  time talking  about  GPT5  in  a  week,  and  I  know there  are  half  a  dozen  YouTubers  who have  already  made  this  kind  of  video,